 In Parts I and II of Shahida Arabi's piece on diversion tactics toxic people used, we learned 10 ways abusive narcissists distort the reality of their victims.
 Here are five more of the 20 tactics abusers may use to silence and degrade you.
-Look for the final ways in Part IV, coming soon.
+Look for the final ways in Part IV.

 11. Smear campaigns and stalking.